KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * find

-    * Returns the first element matching the given [predicate](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/find.html#kotlin.collections$find(kotlin.Array((kotlin.collections.find.T)),%20kotlin.Function1((kotlin.collections.find.T,%20kotlin.Boolean)))/predicate), or `null` if no such element was found.
+    * Returns the first element matching the given predicate, or `null` if no such element was found.

     * val numbers = listOf(1, 2, 3, 4, 5, 6, 7)
         val firstOdd = numbers.find { it % 2 != 0 }